TliYou/finiteR/README.md

 # finiteR

-finiteR is a collection of R functions for the finite element analysis of simple structures for educational purpose.
-The functions themselves are rather basic.
+finiteR is a collection of R functions for the finite element analysis (FEA) of simple structures for educational purposes.
+The functions are very basic, but they can be used to avoid the long calculations that arise from the FEA of some common elements listed below.

 <h2> Version</h2>